Just-Some-Bots/MusicBot/_docs/using/commands.md

 <br>
 You may supply a URL to a video or audio file or the URL of a service supported by yt-dlp.<br>
 Playlist links will be extracted into multiple links and added to the queue.<br>
-If you enter a non-URL, the input will be used as search criteria on youtube and the first result played.<br>
+If you enter a non-URL, the input will be used as search criteria on YouTube and the first result played.<br>
-MusicBot also supports Spotify URIs and URLs, but audio is fetched from youtube regardless.<br>
+MusicBot also supports Spotify URIs and URLs, but audio is fetched from YouTube regardless.<br>

 </details>